List of One Piece films: Episode of Chopper Plus: Bloom in the Winter, Miracle Sakura

 Episode of Chopper Plus: Bloom in the Winter, Miracle Sakura is the ninth animated feature film of the franchise and the first to additionally star Kazuki Yao as Franky.
 It premiered in Japan on March 1, 2008 and was released to DVD on July 21, 2008.
 The film had a five-week run in the Top 10 of the Japanese box office.
 It placed third in its first week of showing, seventh in its second, eighth in its third week, tenth in its fourth week, and ninth in its fifth week.

 It is the second film to focus on Chopper, as it is a retelling of the Drum Island storyline from the manga.
-It features Franky, Nico Robin, and the Thousand Sunny, who weren't present in the original version, replacing Nefertari Vivi, Karoo and the Going Merry from the canonical story.
+It features Franky, Nico Robin, and the Thousand Sunny, who were not present in the original version, replacing Nefertari Vivi, Karoo and the Going Merry from the canonical story.
 The plot also includes as a new character to Musshuru, Wapol's older brother.

-The 2014 TV cut of the film adds 2 new scenes, to frame the film, increasing the run time by 4 minutes.
-The film is shown to be a dream by Chopper set after the 2-year time skip.
+The 2014 TV cut of the film adds two new scenes, to frame the film, increasing the run time by 4 minutes.
+The film is shown to be a dream by Chopper set after the two-year time skip.